garagehive/garagehive.github.io/docs/garagehive-create-a-booking.md

     a.
 If the vehicle has been in before this will automatically select the customer card.
     b.
 If the vehicle has not been in before it will find the vehicle using VRM. <br>
             - You will now need to fill in the Customer box. <br>
-            - Type in the customer’s name how you would like to appear on the invoice.
+            - Type in the customers name how you would like to appear on the invoice.

  5. If the customer has been in before but with a different vehicle the system will find the customer card.<br>
     a.
 If customer has not been in before it will ask you to (Create a new customer card).